rocksclusters/FingerPrint/README.md

     # fingerprint -h

-Basically there are four main actions fingerprint can do (-c create, -d disaply, -q query, and -y verify):
+Basically there are four main actions fingerprint can do (-c create, -d display, -q query, and -y verify):

  1. Create a swirl from a set of input file (flag -c) or with dynamic tracing.